dmeim/ilovemypretty.com/public/feelings/jealous/message.md

-Comparing your journey to someone else's doesn't show the full picture—you have your own blessings, your own path, your own gifts.
-Your story is being written just for you, and the blessings meant for you will find you.
+Comparing your journey to someone else's isn't right — you have your own path, blessings, and gifts; you are uniquly and fearfuly made.